jacob-8/sveltefirets/README.md

 </script>
 <slot />
 ```
+- Because firebase is a dependency of this package, you will not need to include firebase in your package.json but can still use methods and types from firebase.
 - Refer to the demo app in `/src` (try it out at https://sveltefirets.vercel.app) for further implementation until I add docs.

 ## Inspiration: [Fireship.io](https://fireship.io/)